PrinsFrank/PrinsFrank.nl/_posts/2022-02-15-Optimizing-gitlab-pipelines-pt-1-basics.md

 ## Interruptible jobs

 Sometimes, you push new commit(s) before the current pipeline is finished.
-Instead of waiting for all jobs to finish, [you can mark jobs as interruptible](https://docs.gitlab.com/ee/ci/yaml/#interruptible) which signals a job to cancel when a new pipeline starts for the same branch;
+Instead of waiting for all jobs to finish, [you can mark jobs as interruptible](https://docs.gitlab.com/ee/ci/yaml/#interruptible){:target="_blank" rel="noreferrer noopener"} which signals a job to cancel when a new pipeline starts for the same branch;

 ```yml
 job-name: